 To request federal loans, you must file a Free Application for Federal Student Aid (FAFSA).
 Our school code is 001312.
 The FAFSA must be filed each academic year that you wish to receive federal loans--you will not be offered a loan until the FAFSA for the applicable year has been filed.
 Although the FAFSA must be filed each year, the supplemental steps of Master Promissory Note (MPN) and Entrance Counseling only need to be completed once while at Haas.The loans must be paid back beginning six months after graduation or dropping below half-time attendance.
 The standard repayment term for the loans is 10 years.

 General Eligibility Requirements:

 In order to be eligible for any of the federal loan programs, you must meet the following requirements:

 To maintain eligibility for Federal Loans, you must maintain Satisf actory Academic Progress (SAP).
 All MBA students are expected to maintain a minimum cumulative grade-point average of 3.0 for continued participation in the program and graduation.
 If your GPA falls below the minimum, you will be placed on academic probation and may become ineligible for the undisbursed portion of any federal loan.

 The Budget Control Act of 2011 was passed by Congress and signed into law in August 2011.
-This law removes subsidies on all graduate Federal Loans disbursed on or after July 1, 2012.
+This law removes subsidies on all graduate Federal Direct Loans disbursed on or after July 1, 2012.
 (There is an exception for teacher credential programs which is not applicable to graduate business students.)
 This means that the option of a partial subsidy on the $20,500 Direct Loan will go away for the 2012-2013 academic year.
 No graduate business students will be offered the $8,500 subsidized loan after the 2011-2012 academic year.
 Additionally, the rebate on Federal Loan fees will go away.